balmebru/FishIDisease/README.md

 Below the SAM output and the prompted point:

 ![First_segmentation_mask_with_prompt](https://github.com/user-attachments/assets/1bf02f43-06bf-44a2-871b-c46828498721)

-Below the Eye segmentation with manual imput prompt:
+Below the Eye segmentation with manual imput prompt, the fish got detected by the trained yolov11 segmentaton model and the eye location estimated to segment the eye using SAM:

 ![fishdetection](https://github.com/user-attachments/assets/fd72210c-c01c-4b90-8d04-1811457d2516)